pliablepixels/zmMagik/README.md

+# NOT MAINTAINED
+I've run out of time to maintain this software.
+It is also quite dated and doesn't use pyzm which has many powerful features that this utility will benefit from.

 ## What
 zmMagik will be a list of growing foo-magic things you can do with video images that ZM stores. _probably..._